30 million have sought US unemployment aid since virus hit

 “I’m not sure how that’s going to work with everyone still fearful,” she said.

-In the United States and overseas, layoffs are mounting, with the airline industry still shedding jobs.
+In the United States and overseas, layoffs are mounting.
 Boeing announced this week that it would cut 10% of its workforce through layoffs, buyouts and attrition.
 The company has been hammered by the collapse in air travel and troubles with its 737 MAX aircraft.

-British Airways said it would cut 12,000 jobs, more than a quarter of its workforce.
-Scandinavian Airlines said it will reduce its workforce by up to 5,000 — half its employees.

 Lyft said it’s shedding nearly 1,000 jobs, 17% of its workers, and the ride-hailing company said its senior executives would take pay cuts.